pjmcar23/latin102profile/quiz1.md

 2. Centaurs *were being killed* by Hercules.
 (Use the perfect tense)
    - interfecti sunt
 3. Centaurs *were killed* by Hercules.
 (Use the perfect tense)
-   - interfecerunt ❌ (Could you try this one in the imperfect?)
+   - interfecerunt ❌ (Could you try this one in the imperfect?) `interficiebant`
 4. When Hercules *killed* the Centaurs, he carried off Deianira.
 (Emphasize the *circumstance*, not the *timing*, of what Hercules did.)
-   - interfecerunt ❌
+   - interfecerunt ❌ mood: subjunctive, tense: pluperfect person: 3rd, is killed pl. or sg., passive or active?(pl. active: `interfecissent` pl. passive: `interfecti essent` sg. active: `interfecisset` sg. passive: `interfectum esset`)
 5. At the moment when Deianira *saw* Hercules’ garment burst into flames, she realized the Centaur had lied to her.
    - videt ❌
 6. Hercules *led* Deianira in marriage (i.e., he married her).
    - ductus est ❌
 7. Hercules repeatedly *asked* Eurytus for permission to marry Iole.
-   - rogavit ❌
+   - rogavit ❌ not perfect tense `rogabat`